Welcome to today's edition of the Rush 24-7 podcast.

 You can't criticize the Clintons.

-You can't talk about them, you can't be critical.
+You can't be critical.

-Uh uh and uh it's a risky strategy because so many Democrat voters love Bill Clinton because he rescued the party from oblivion in the 90s.
+And it's a risky strategy because so many Democrat voters love Bill Clinton because he rescued the party from oblivion in the 90s.

-This is why they so despise me, because this story has been going on over a week.
+This is why they so despise me because this story has been going on over a week.

 And it was started by me.